 See Online Services for certain other records such as business license verification.

-You must present the proper proof of identity for all first-time applications for a Nevada license, instruction permit or ID card or if your previous Nevada license or ID has been expired for more than four years.
+You must present the proper proof of identity and residential address for all first-time applications for a Nevada license, instruction permit, ID card or Driver Authorization Card or if your previous Nevada license or ID has been expired for more than four years.
 See the following for details:

 Sorry, but you must surrender your out-of-state license or ID to obtain one from Nevada.
 This is Nevada law and part of the national Driver License Agreement.
 Nevada does offer a seasonal resident ID card to part-time residents who meet certain qualifications.
 See ID Cards.